hiilab/stats-401/Lab1.md

 D3 stands for **Data-Driven Documents**.

 D3 is a JavaScript library designed for creating data-driven web visualizations.

+<mark>For more detailed information about D3, please refer to https://d3js.org/what-is-d3</mark>

 It provides tools for: